Online Graph Coloring for $k$-Colorable Graphs: Introduction

-The key to our algorithm is the use of the second-neighborhood structure.
-In the algorithm used in \autoref{thm:main1} that achieves $\widetilde{O}(n^{5/6})$ colors for $k = 4$, we obtain 1-color sets (see \autoref{sub:thm1-1}) of $\Omega(n^{1/2})$ vertices, 2-color sets of $\Omega(n^{2/3})$ vertices, and 3-color sets of $\Omega(n^{5/6})$ vertices.
-If any of the larger sets (e.g., 3-color sets of $\Omega(n^{0.9})$ vertices) were obtained, there would be a good chance of improvement, but it is still challenging.
-We resolve this problem with our novel \emph{double greedy method}, which applies \textsc{FirstFit} twice to exploit the second-neighborhood structure.
-Let $S$ be the vertices colored by the first \textsc{FirstFit}, let $T$ be the vertices colored by the second \textsc{FirstFit}, and let $U$ be the rest of the vertices.\footnote{It is equivalent to ``applying \textsc{FirstFit} using $2n^{1-\epsilon}$ colors, let $S$ be the vertices colored by colors $1, 2, \dots, n^{1-\epsilon}$, let $T$ be the vertices colored by colors $n^{1-\epsilon}+1, n^{1-\epsilon}+2, \dots, 2n^{1-\epsilon}$, and let $U$ be the rest of the vertices''.} Both runs of \textsc{FirstFit} use $O(n^{5/6})$ colors.\footnote{Indeed, we only use $n^{14/17}, n^{13/17}$ colors in $S, T$ in our algorithm, respectively, but for simplicity, we assume $O(n^{5/6})$ colors.} The first step is to obtain a 1-color set of $\Omega(n^{1/2})$ vertices in $T$ (using $U$).
-The second step is that, when $T' \subseteq T$ is the obtained 1-color set, $N_S(T')$ is a 3-color set of $\Omega(n)$ vertices, in most cases (\autoref{fig-621} left).
-Thus, we make progress (for the future vertices to arrive), unless an exceptional case arises.
+The key to our algorithm is the use of second-neighborhood structure.
+If we run the algorithm above (for general $k$) with $k = 4$, we obtain 1-color set of $\Omega(n^{1/2})$ vertices, 2-color sets of $\Omega(n^{2/3})$ vertices, and 3-color sets of $\Omega(n^{5/6})$ vertices.
+If any of the larger sets (e.g., 3-color sets of $\Omega(n^{0.84})$ vertices) were obtained, there would be a good chance for improving the algorithm.

+We find such sets with our novel \emph{double greedy method}, which applies First-Fit twice to exploit the second-neighborhood structure.
+Consider the following strategy for each vertex $v$: (1) if $v$ can be colored by the first $n^{5/6}$ colors, color it with the smallest one (First-Fit), (2) otherwise, if $v$ can be colored by the next $n^{5/6}$ colors, color it with the smallest one (First-Fit), and (3) otherwise, color $v$ with a different algorithm.
+Let $S$ be the vertices colored by the first First-Fit, let $T$ be the vertices colored by the second First-Fit, and let $U$ be the rest of the vertices.\footnote{Indeed, our algorithm only use $n^{14/17}, n^{13/17}$ colors in $S, T$, respectively, but we assume $n^{5/6}$ colors for simplicity.} We can find a 1-color set of $\Omega(n^{1/2})$ vertices in $T$, using the large degrees from $U$ to $T$.
+Let $T' \subseteq T$ be the obtained 1-color set.
+Then, $N_S(T')$ is a 3-color set of $\Omega(n)$ vertices in most cases (\autoref{fig-621} left), due to the large degrees from $T$ to $S$.
+This is progress toward the future vertices arriving.